Genomon-Project/paplot-doc/howto_qc.rst

 ==============
-QC レポート
+QC Report
 ==============

-| QC (Quality Control) レポートはアライメント率やカバレッジ率など、シーケンスデータの品質を表示します。
+| QC (Quality Control) Report displays qualities of each sequence data such as equence depth and coverage, mapping ratio, duplicate ratio.
 |
-| 先頭の背の低いグラフはサンプルごとの depth 平均値です。 [*]_
-| このグラフを範囲選択することで他のグラフの拡大ができます。
-| それぞれのグラフではマウスを乗せると詳細を表示します。
+| Barplot of light grey color at the top shows the average depth of each sequence data. [*]_
+| By selecting the range in this panel, you can zoom in all the panels below so that just easily viewable number of samples are highlighted.
+| Detailed information is shown by mousing over each bar.

 .. [*] 範囲選択用グラフについて

-  ここに示しているグラフは example データを使用したときの表示例です。
-  設定ファイルにより範囲選択用グラフの要素を変更できます。設定方法は `範囲選択 <./data_qc.html#qc-brush>`_ を参照してください。
+  The report shown below is generated from example data.
+  The graph for selecting samples can be changed by using the configuration files.
+  Please refer `範囲選択 <./data_qc.html#qc-brush>`_.

 .. image:: image/qc_operation.PNG
   :scale: 100%